Jamaica, Queens: History

 Economic development was long neglected.
 In the 1960s and 1970s, many big box retailers moved to suburban areas where business was more profitable.
 Departing retailers included brand name stores and movie theaters that once thrived in Jamaica's busiest areas.
 Macy's and the Valencia theater were the last companies to move out in 1969.
 The 1980s crack epidemic created even more hardship and crime.
 Prime real estate spaces were filled by hair salons and 99 cent stores.
 Furthermore, existing zoning patterns and inadequate infrastructure did not anticipate future development.

 Since then, the decrease of the crime rate has encouraged entrepreneurs who plan to invest in the area.
-The Greater Jamaica Development Corporation (GJDC), the local business improvement district, acquired valuable real estate for sale to national chains in order to expand neighborhood commerce.
+The Greater Jamaica Development Corporation, the local business improvement district, acquired valuable real estate for sale to national chains in order to expand neighborhood commerce.
 As well they have completed underway proposals by allocating funds and providing loans to potential investors who have already established something in the area.
-One Jamaica Center is a mixed-use commercial complex that was built in 2002 by The Mattone Group housing Old Navy, Bally Total Fitness, Walgreens, Subway, Dunkin' Donuts, a 15-screen multiplex theater and for a while a Gap.
-Banking has also made a strong revival as Bank of America, Sterling National Bank, Chase Bank, and Carver Federal Savings Bank have each created at least one branch along various major streets: Jamaica Avenue, Parsons Boulevard, Merrick Boulevard, and Sutphin Boulevard.
+One Jamaica Center is a mixed-use commercial complex that was built in 2002.
+Many banks have at least one branch along various major streets: Jamaica Avenue, Parsons Boulevard, Merrick Boulevard, and Sutphin Boulevard.
 In 2006, a $75 million deal between the developers, the Mattone Group and Ceruzzi Enterprises, and Home Depot cleared the way for a new location at 168th Street and Archer Avenue.